gyulanemeth/bluefox.email/index.md

 hero:
   name: Beautiful emails for SaaS companies
-  text: Powered by your own AWS SES.
+  # text: Bring your own AmazonSES.
   tagline: Send consistent and beautiful transactional, triggered, & marketing emails that your customers will love.
   actions:
     - theme: brand